 This is part 2 of a 5 part series where we reveal what we think are essential computer support services for your small business.
-Please check out the following links where we describe some essential services that a good computer support company will provide:

 One of the very first things you MUST put in place in your computer network is a reliable, automatic, and TESTED backup system.
 A computer support services provider will be very aware of current network technologies and will make recommendations to protect your server and your data so that you suffer no data loss or lost time for your business.